ValleyBell/MidiConverters/README.md

 ## fmp2mid
 This tool converts FMP songs to MIDI.

 I developed the tool using songs from Variable Geo and other GIGA games that use FMP v3.
-It might work with FMP v1 and v2 sequences, but I haven't verified this yet.
+I also tested it with the TGL game "Edge", which uses FMP v2.
+FMP v1 sequences don't work yet.

 ## gems2mid
 This tool converts songs from the GEMS sound driver to MIDI.